Two-step nilpotent Leibniz algebras: Global integration of nilpotent Leibniz algebras

-The converse problem, that is to find a manifold endowed of an algebraic operation such that the tangent space at a distinguished point, endowed of the differential of such operation, gives a Leibniz algebra isomorphic to the given one, is known as the coquecigrue problem.
-In \cite{kinyon2004leibniz} M. Kynion solves the \emph{coquecigrue problem} for the class of \emph{split Leibniz algebras}, that are Leibniz algebras $\mg$ with a bilateral ideal $\operatorname{Leib}(\mg) \subseteq \mathfrak{a} \subseteq \operatorname{Z}_l(\mg)$ and with a Lie subalgebra $\mathfrak{h} \subseteq \mg$ such that $\mg=\mathfrak{h} \oplus \mathfrak{a}$ (as a direct sum of vector spaces) and
+The converse problem, that is to find a manifold endowed with a smooth operation such that the tangent space at the distinguished point, endowed with the differential of this operation, gives a Leibniz algebra isomorphic to the given one, is known as the coquecigrue problem.
+In \cite{kinyon2004leibniz} M.\ K.\ Kinyon solves the \emph{coquecigrue problem} for the class of \emph{split Leibniz algebras}, that are Leibniz algebras $\mg$ with a bilateral ideal \mbox{$\operatorname{Leib}(\mg) \subseteq \mathfrak{a} \subseteq \operatorname{Z}_l(\mg)$} and with a Lie subalgebra $\mathfrak{h} \subseteq \mg$ such that $\mg=\mathfrak{h} \oplus \mathfrak{a}$ (as a direct sum of vector spaces) and

-where $\rho: \mathfrak{h} \times \mathfrak{a} \rightarrow \mathfrak{a}$ is the action on the $\mathfrak{h}$-module $\mathfrak{a}$.
+where $\rho\colon \mathfrak{h} \times \mathfrak{a} \rightarrow \mathfrak{a}$ is the action on the $\mathfrak{h}$-module $\mathfrak{a}$.
 More precisely, we have the following.

 \begin{prop}{\cite{kinyon2004leibniz}} Let $\mg$ be a split Leibniz algebra.
-Then there exists a Lie rack $X$ such that $T_1X$ is isomorphic to $\mg$. \end{prop}
+Then there exists a Lie rack $X$ such that $\operatorname{T}_1X$ is isomorphic to $\mg$. \end{prop}

-More recently S. Covez in \cite{covez2013local} gives a solution to this problem which in general is only local: he shows how to integrate every Leibniz algebra into a local Lie rack.
-The central point of his result is to see every Leibniz algebra $\mg$ as a central extension of his left center $\operatorname{Z}_l(\mg)$ and to integrate explicitly the corresponding Leibniz algebra $2$-cocycle into a Lie local rack $2$-cocycle.
-However M. Bordemann and F. Wagemann (see \cite{integrBordemann}) and J. Mostovoy (see \cite{acommentMostovoy}) give independently two different answers to the general coquecigrue problem: Bordemann and Wagemann's solution is not functorial; Mostovoy's solution is global but does not generalize the classical Lie solution.
-The general coquecigrue problem is still open.\\
+More recently S.\ Covez in \cite{covez2013local} gives a solution to this problem which in general is only local: he shows how to integrate every Leibniz algebra into a local Lie rack.
+The central point of his result is to see every Leibniz algebra $\mg$ as an abelian extension of his left center $\operatorname{Z}_l(\mg)$ and to integrate explicitly the corresponding Leibniz algebra $2$-cocycle into a Lie local rack $2$-cocycle.
+However M.\ Bordemann and F.\ Wagemann (see \cite{integrBordemann}) and J.\ Mostovoy (see \cite{acommentMostovoy}) give independently two different answers to the general coquecigrue problem: M.\ Bordemann and F.\ Wagemann's solution is not functorial (as well as S.\ Covez's method, because the left center does not depend in a functorial manner on the Leibniz algebra in general); J.\ Mostovoy's solution is global but does not generalize the classical Lie solution.
+The general coquecigrue problem is still open.

+The aim of this section is to use the Leibniz algebras - Lie local racks correspondence proposed by S. Covez to show that the integration of the two-step nilpotent Leibniz algebras is global. \\